As household boilers, gas fires and most central heating systems use gas, leaks do sometimes occur.

-Open windows and external door immediately to allow the gas to dissipate as quickly as possible.
+Open windows and external doors immediately to allow the gas to disperse as quickly as possible.

 Not sure where the meter is?
 Then make it a priority to find out.
 Call your gas supplier if you need help locating it.

 If you live above a commercial property, speak with the owner to find out where the meter is kept.
 And work out a plan for what to do if you smell gas when the business is closed.

 To switch off the gas, you turn the lever so it's at 90 degrees to the gas pipe, closing the valve.

 Make sure everyone in the building leaves immediately.

 Don’t attempt to sort the problem out yourself - call for suitably qualified help immediately.

 Let your neighbours know if you think they may be affected by the leak – it’s better to be safe than sorry.